 What Happens When You Stay Safe At Parties?

-In my experience, there are two ways of dealing with food at parties: either you indulge and regret it later, or you struggle to stay safe.
+In my experience, there are 2 ways of dealing with food at parties: either you indulge and regret it later, or you struggle to stay safe.
 Why struggle, you ask?
 Well, here’s what happens when you try to avoid any trigger foods:

 You won’t eat very much